Controlling conditional expectations by zero-determinant strategies: Biased memory- ZD strategies

 holds.
 This equality is rewritten as

-However, because $e^K$ is non-negative, this equality implies Eq. (\ref{eq:linear_biased_trivial}). \end{proof}
+However, because $e^K$ is non-negative, this equality implies Eq. (\ref{eq:linear_biased_trivial}). $\Box$ \end{proof}

 Theorem \ref{th:biasZDS} can be regarded as an extension of Proposition \ref{prop:trigger}.
-It should be noted that the stationary probability distribution $P^{(\mathrm{st})} \left( \bm{\sigma}^{(-1)}, \cdots, \bm{\sigma}^{(-n)} \right)$ depends on strategies.
+It should be noted that the limit probability distribution $P^{*} \left( \bm{\sigma}^{(-1)}, \cdots, \bm{\sigma}^{(-n)} \right)$ depends on strategies.
 We call strategies in this Theorem as \emph{biased memory-$n$ ZD strategies}.
-Biased ensembles recently attract much attention in statistical mechanics of trajectories \citep{BecSch1993,LAW2005,GKP2006,GJLet2007,JacSol2010,UedSas2015,NyaTou2017}.
+Controlling biased expectations of payoffs is useful for strengthening memory-one ZD strategies, because players can choose biased functions in such a way that unfavorable action profiles to one player are more weighted.
+Biased ensembles are used to amplify rare events in the same way as evolution in population genetics.
+When we consider situation where each group with $N$ players is selected by fitness $e^K$, expected payoffs in such situation are calculated by our biased expectations.
+Such situation may be useful in the context of multilevel selection \cite{TraNow2006}, if $K$ is given by the total payoffs of all players in one group, for instance.
 Furthermore, Theorem \ref{th:biasZDS} contains the following three corollaries.